psinder/psinder/README.md

 Broken frontend skeleton that uses React.

 ### Kong
-I decided to use Kong as an API gateway.
-Right now it requires to specifiy explicityle addresses available outside.
+I decided to play wth Kong as an API gateway.
+Right now it requires to specifiy routes available outside.
 It will be significantly changed in the future.
+Configuration can be found [here](https://github.com/psinder/psinder/blob/master/docker/kong/kong.yml).